V-Cent/TTE/docs/tech/todps2.md

 #### Infinite Swordian Points
 :::

-"Cave Queen" (Stan), "Cave Head" (Lion), "Caves Well" (Philia) monsters in the Definite Strike arena award Swordian Points when defeated on Hard or higher.
+"Cave Queen" (Stahn), "Cave Head" (Leon), "Caves Swell" (Philia) monsters in the Definite Strike arena award Swordian Points when defeated on Hard or higher (3 points in Hard, 4 in Evil and 9 in Chaos).
+This mode becomes available in Noischtat once the final boss is defeated.
 Can easily be exploited for max Swordian Points.

+These are the Definite Strikes you have to perform against each part:
+- Leon vs Cave Head: Garyuusen → Garyuumeppa → Kuushuuken
+- Philia vs Cave Swell: Wind Arrow → Lightning
+- Stahn vs Cave Queen: Bakuenken → Souryuu Rengazan

+You can see an example of this exploit in action [here](https://youtu.be/aBKJ1egh_-g).

 ### Minor Combat Glitches